kumarpit/ramb/README.md

 <br/>
 <br/>

 `ramb` provides an implementation of the `amb` operator for Racket.
 This implementation is largely based on the one descriped in [this section](https://docs.scheme.org/tyscheme/index-Z-H-16.html#TAG:__tex2page_sec_14.2) of "Teach Yourself Scheme in Fixnum Days" by Dorai Sitaram.
-In short, this implementation uses a 2 continuation model of `amb` - the success and failure continuations - wherein the failure continuation gets updated as different options are tried.

 ## Usage